Pavel3P/Object-Recognition/README.md

 # Object-Recognition
-Repository with labs from Object Recognition classes of fall 2021, that was read in IPT department, KPI, Ukraine.
+Repository with labs from Object Recognition classes of fall 2021, that were read in IPT department, KPI, Ukraine.